Latest Ethereum Name Service (ENS) News Update

 TLDR

-Ethereum Name Service’s roadmap focuses on scaling, usability, and ecosystem integration.
-Key milestones:
+Ethereum Name Service's roadmap focuses on scaling, customization, and cross-chain integration through key upgrades.

 Deep Dive